core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is, in this example, at /rd and that the content-format delivered by the server hosting the resource is application/link-format (ct=40).
-Note that it is up to the RD to choose its base RD resource, although diagnostics and debugging is facilitated by using the base paths specified here where possible.
+Note that it is up to the RD to choose its RD resource paths.

 ~~~~
 Req: GET coap://[ff02::1]/.well-known/core?rt=core.rd*